 Crewe marks Remembrance Sunday with a parade and ceremony on Memorial Square.
 Two minutes silence will be held at 11 am to remember all those who have fallen.
-A wreath laying service will also take place as part of the ceremony, civic dignitaries, ex-servicemen and women, members of local armed forces regular and reserve units as well as community groups and local organisations will be invited to lay their wreaths.
+During the ceremony civic dignitaries, ex-servicemen and women, members of local armed forces regular and reserve units as well as community groups and local organisations will be invited to present their wreaths.

 On the day, all those who have pre-registered to present a wreath as part of the ceremony should check-in at the desk in the car park under the library 10:00-10:30 so that we can confirm your attendance on the day.
 If you have not pre-registered but would still like to present a wreath, please also check in like everyone else.

 Please be aware that for public safety the roads around Memorial Square will be closed 10:00 – 13:00hrs, so if you are coming to the service you might wish to arrive a little early.
 This affects Prince Albert Street and Earle Street (In front of the Municipal Building), but also Hill Street and access to Lyceum Square.
 Crewe Street and the Civic Centre/ Library car park will be closed 09:30-10:30 to allow for the parade to line up.
 There will be a brief road closure through the town centre when the parade is happening 10:15-10:45, but will be opened once the parade has passed.